-Design a drop-shipping online shop which supports the environmental footprint and supports the proper recycling of plastic with every purchase.
+Designing a drop-shipping online shop which supports the environmental footprint and supports the proper recycling of plastic with every purchase was the aim.

 Through the competitor analyses I found the most common patterns in online shopping and decided to test the websites that came closest to the online shop I had to create.
 Other constraints in designing were that the drop-shipping company plug-in had some patterns pre-set that don’t allow so much adaptation as well as some legal boundaries.